 With flat bars, the brake levers are also more convenient to reach because they are always close at hand.
 This enables you to brake more quickly and stop a little bit earlier.
 You occasionally need to change the location of your hands when braking when using drop bars.
 You have to spend some time on this.

-Can Be Safer
+Can Be Safer.

-First off, the majority of riders go off-road, where there is no vehicular traffic.
+First, most riders go off-road, where there is no vehicular traffic.
 You’re less likely to be struck by an automobile and sustain catastrophic injuries as a result.

 Due to the lack of bike lanes in crowded cities, a mountain bike is a fantastic option for those who reside there.
 You won’t have to worry about navigating crowded intersections or dodging reckless vehicles.
 You can take a horse out for a ride in the woods far from these hazards.